simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

-I work mainly in javascript ecosystem , So I have good enough idea how commands are working.
+I work mainly in javascript ecosystem , So I have a good enough idea about how commands are working.
 I knew that putting a `bin` field in the `package.json` and pointing to your script will be enough([Read more](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#bin)).

 I never went back to figure out what happens after that.